SonarSource/SonarJS/docs/DEV.md

 ### Card stuff
 1. On [Kanban](https://github.com/SonarSource/SonarJS/projects/3), move card from "To do" to "In progress", The issue should be assigned to you automatically
-2. Comment on the issue linking to the rspec PR if exists
+2. Comment on the issue linking to the [Rspec PR](https://github.com/SonarSource/rspec/pulls) if exists
-3. Rename issue to match rspec name
+3. Rename issue to match Rspec name
 4. Checkout new branch named `issue-1234`

 ### Implementing a rule